MicrosoftDocs/sql-docs/docs/sql-server/install/file-locations-for-default-and-named-instances-of-sql-server.md

 >  Do not delete any of the following directories or their contents: Binn, Data, Ftdata, HTML, or 1033.
 You can delete other directories, if necessary; however, you might not be able to retrieve any lost functionality or data without uninstalling and then reinstalling [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
 Do not delete or modify any of the .htm files in the HTML directory.
 They are required for [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] tools to function properly.

 ## Shared Files for All Instances of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)]
  Common files used by all instances on a single computer are installed in the folder [!INCLUDE[ssInstallPathVar](../../includes/ssinstallpathvar-md.md)]. \<*drive*> is the drive letter where components are installed.
 The default is usually drive C.  \<*nnn*> identifies the version.
-The following table identifies versions for the paths. \{nn} is the version value
+The following table identifies versions for the paths. \{nn} is the version value used in the instance ID, and registry path.

 |\<*nnn*>|{nn}|Version|
 |-----|-----|--------|